Psalms For Life

 16 Its priests I’ll clothe in triumph

-and make everyone faithful to YHWH
+and make everyone devoted to YHWH

 shout for joy.